Philip Erenberg

-Philip Richard Erenberg (March 16, 1909 – February 2, 1992) was an American gymnast and Olympic silver medalist.
+Philip Richard Erenberg (March 16, 1909 – February 2, 1992) was an American gymnast.
+He was a member of the United States men's national artistic gymnastics team and competed at the 1932 Summer Olympics and won the silver medal for Indian clubs.

 Personal life

-Born in the Russian Empire, Erenberg was Jewish.
-He arrived in the United States at the age of three.
+Born in Belarus in the Russian Empire, Erenberg was Jewish.
+He arrived in the United States around 1912 at the age of three with his family.
 He had one brother and one sister.
-His father worked at the Florsheim Shoe Company.
-His family lived in the Humboldt Park neighborhood of Chicago, Illinois.
-In 1923 the family moved to Los Angeles, and he attended Roosevelt High School.
+Initially, his family lived in the Humboldt Park neighborhood of Chicago, Illinois, where his father was a worker and foreman at the Florsheim Shoe Company.
+In 1923 they moved to Los Angeles, where he attended Roosevelt High School, where he participated in sports and served as a sportswriter for the school newspaper.
+He was introduced to gymnastics around the age of 18, and as Roosevelt High was a new school with a new gymnasium and had acquired only limited equipment, he took up the Indian Clubs as they were inexpensive and easy to acquire.